geobax/correlated_activity_76/README.md

 ```
 python gif_animation.py
 ```
-This produces and saves a 5 second gif of the development of the retinotopic map that 'r.pny' corresponds too
+This produces and saves a 5 second GIF of the development of the retinotopic map that 'r.pny' corresponds too

 ### Prerequisites